Magi-s0ckpuppet/DDI-Management-Script/README.md

 ## nmap installation
 See the official [nmap documentation](https://nmap.org/download) for installation instructions, depending on which OS will be running script.

-**NOTE:** Using the above ps1 wrapper script is only meant for running on Windows system, as such this file isn't necessary when running from Linux.

 ## modules

 ```